 The Negatives

 Again, Changdeokgung gets quite busy during the day.
 There are also very few places in the palace where we can find nice light to work in during the day.
-Thus, it is best used in the early morning or late afternoon.
 There are very few natural spaces that work well here, so our images are limited to using the palace as a background.

 Recommendation